 - Update financial instruments.
-TCorpIM Funds distribution statements and other financial instrument information for disclosures, are only available after year-end so are not expected as part of Early Close. - Management experts and valuation for superannuation, long service leave and other provisions are not required to be engaged/completed at Early Close. - x.
+TCorpIM Funds distribution statements and other financial instrument information for disclosures, are only available after year-end so are not expected as part of Early Close. - Update State outcome group statements.
+The Accounting Policy and Advisory team are currently reviewing the requirement for disaggregated disclosures. - Management experts and valuation for superannuation, long service leave and other provisions are not required to be engaged/completed in time for Early Close. - x.
 Finalise Right-of-Use-Assets and Lease Liability balances.
 Agencies need to ensure that all lease arrangements are accurate and complete and all work papers should be made available to the Audit Office for their review.
-Consideration should include: - all additions, disposal (terminations) of leases are reflected in the movements of right-of-use assets and lease liabilities - right-of-use-assets and lease liabilities should include the impact from changes in future lease payments (e.g. upon market rent review) and lease term (e.g. change in estimates on lease extension options) - Agencies are required to assess at the end of each reporting date whether there are any indications of impairment/reversal of impairment in accordance with AASB 136 Impairment of Assets (AASB 136), and - the initial recognition of new leases, and lease modifications for which the use of a new discount rate is required by AASB 16, are measured using the latest AASB 16 discount rate published on the Treasury website, unless TCorp rates are not applicable to the Agency.
+Consideration should include: - all additions and disposals (terminations) of leases are reflected in the movements of right-of-use assets and lease liabilities - right-of-use-assets and lease liabilities should include the impact from changes in future lease payments (e.g. upon market rent review) and lease term (e.g. change in estimates on lease extension options) - Agencies are required to assess at the end of each reporting date whether there are any indications of impairment/reversal of impairment in accordance with AASB 136 Impairment of Assets (AASB 136), and - the initial recognition of new leases, and lease modifications for which the use of a new discount rate is required by AASB 16, are measured using the latest AASB 16 discount rate published on the Treasury website, unless TCorp rates are not applicable to the Agency.